vishwamshukla/aurorapress_info/README.md

 ---

 ## **Contact**
- - Contact me on shuklavishwam111@gmail.com for more information
+ - Contact me on shuklavishwam111@gmail.com for more information on any specifics.
+Happy to discuss requirements.